kaustav202/IPL-Data-Analysis/README.md

 # 🏏IPL-Data-Analysis
-A comprehensive analysis of the IPL matches data from all seasons to gather insights into performance of the teams , understand how various factors affect the match  and do probabilistic predictions for upcoming matches
+A comprehensive analysis of the IPL matches data from all seasons to gather insights into performance of the teams , understand how various factors affect the match  and do  predictions for upcoming matches

-## Technology Stack
+### Technology Stack

 **Numpy**  for statistical computation vector operations and mathematical fuctions